 What Should I Feed My Pet Chameleon?

 In the wild, a chameleon would eat everything from worms to slugs and snails.
-In captivity, they will eat a combination of feeder insects as well as some fruit and vegetables.
+As pets, they will eat a combination of feeder insects as well as some fruits and vegetables.
 You will also need to provide supplementation to ensure that your lizard is getting all the vitamins and minerals that they need in their diet.